elihoole/nano-bm25/REFLECTIONS.md

 My strength as an engineer is big-picture thinking; many observant senior engineers, to whom I’ve reported, have told me this.
 Details though have always required effort.
 Yet here’s the irony: to truly understand big pictures — ones built on mathematical insight or years of experimental results,  ones worth knowing, ones that blow your mind — I’ve had to work through the details.
 Symbolic reasoning only emerged from manipulating raw numerics, working through toy problems, and tracing patterns across them.
 Slowly, line by line, on paper.
 Lectures felt like wasted time.
 Real learning, to me, meant sitting down with a textbook, a few sheets of paper, a pen, and a calculator, and grinding through the particulars.
 Similarly, when it came to understanding large software systems, I had to step through the debugger and inspect intermediate values.

-In my day to day, AI code assistants have nearly eliminated the need to work through the details an implementation.
+In my day to day, AI code assistants have nearly eliminated the need to work through the details of an implementation.
 I write high-level requirements, sketch some instructions, specify critical edge cases, then watch my inanimate AI "agents" thrash out the code.
 Such "vibe coding" in known domains requires virtually no thinking.
 Before production, I just test thoroughly with tests that, again, the same agents write for me.

 AI, thus, has had a similar effect as abstraction: it distances me from the details that matter.
-These are the details that give rise to higher-level reasoning and ground big-picture thinking.
+These details give rise to higher-level reasoning and ground big-picture thinking.
 Without engaging with them, critical cognitive muscles atrophy.
 This has had a debilitating effect on my general intellectual sharpness and the interview exposed this viscerally.
-Rust has set in where in what was once a well-oiled machine.
+Rust has set in what was once a well-oiled machine.
 Even on questions I answered correctly, thought lagged intention.
 Answers came slower than I would have liked.

 ### Disembodied practice